 If you feel stressed or anxious about your ability to conceive, you are not alone.
 According to a study by Fertility and Sterility in 2014, 40% of women of all ages were concerned about their fertility.
 In the same study, 40% of women were unaware of the ovulation cycle and one-third were unaware of how obesity, irregular menses, and aging can affect procreative success.
-Below are some common misconceptions about fertility:
+In this blog, we address some common misconceptions about fertility.

 We can think of the menstrual cycle like a story.
 In the beginning, a woman gets a period and sometimes some cramps and a grumpy mood.
 Each day following the period, hormones are released that tell your ovaries to grow a “follicle”, which is like a water balloon with an egg inside.
 Once the follicle is big enough, another hormone tells your follicle to release the matured egg from the ovary and down the fallopian tube, where it has hopes of meeting the sperm to transform her into a viable embryo.
 Without sperm, the egg and uterine lining shed, and the story begins anew.